libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

     }

 After the blockchain has started, we want to begin the entire process.
-The process starts with getting the last depth in our blockchain, then fetching the block header at that depth, and finally displaying the block header to the screen.
+The process starts with getting the last height in our blockchain, then fetching the block header at that height, and finally displaying the block header to the screen.

 ::

     // Completion handler for when the blockchain has finished initializing. void blockchain_started(const std::error_code& ec);
-    // Fetch tbe last block now that we have the depth. void depth_fetched(const std::error_code& ec, size_t last_depth);
+    // Fetch tbe last block now that we have the height. void height_fetched(const std::error_code& ec, size_t last_height);
     // Result: print the block header.
     void display_block_header(const std::error_code& ec,
         const block_header_type& header);

-After the blockchain has started, we begin the operation to fetch the last depth, calling :func:`depth_fetched` after it's finished.
+After the blockchain has started, we begin the operation to fetch the last height, calling :func:`height_fetched` after it's finished.

 ::